All Products

 Go

-The following sample Go code provides an example on how to initialize a client and query the list of time series tables in an instance:
+The following Go sample code shows how to initialize a client and retrieve the names of all time series tables in an instance.

 package main